Cardboard Box Small World Play

 Pet shop or kennel small world play for preschoolers

-A dog kennel or pet shop is fun to set up with animals from the dollar store.
+A dog kennel or pet shop is fun to set up with animal.
 This is the same box we used for the previous parking garage.

 We added a green foam pad for a 'grassy' outdoor space.